 Each semester the institute and its partners offer various opportunities for students.
 Below is a list of the projects available for 2014-15.
 For more information, contact Kenan Institute Outreach Director Lingmei Howell, who directs the Leadership Fellows program, at 919.962.2686 or firstname.lastname@example.org.

-- Student Teams Achieving Results and Global Business Project (Paul Friga, Meghan Gosk): STAR and GBP are both action-based programs where companies submit real business challenges for a student team to work thru and present recommendations to the client at the conclusion.
-GBP also incorporates students from partner schools and includes travel for 10 days in country – in Brazil, China or India – in mid-March OR mid-May.
+- Student Teams Achieving Results and STAR Global (Paul Friga, Meghan Gosk): STAR and STAR Global are both action-based programs where companies submit real business challenges for a student team to work thru and present recommendations to the client at the conclusion.
+STAR Global also incorporates students from partner schools and includes travel for 10 days in country – in Brazil, China or India – in mid-March OR mid-May.

 - BrandNC (Nick Didow): The brand NC Project is a public-private partnership between UNC’s Kenan Institute, the North Carolina Department of Commerce and Office of the Governor, and the Charlotte-based private advertising agency LGA.
 The purpose of the partnership is to create an authentic and credible comprehensive brand and brand architecture for the State of North Carolina.
 The new brand for the State of North Carolina is scheduled to be announced during Labor Day Weekend.